 Introduction to Auburn, Washington

 Auburn is located in the Green River Valley, situated between Seattle and Tacoma with the majestic Mt.
 Rainier in the visible distance.
 The White River and the Green River run through the city of Auburn.
 Well positioned, it's a 30 minute drive to thriving Seattle and Tacoma can be reached in only 20 minutes.
 People who commute to their jobs in Seattle have the opportunity to ride the Sounder Train that takes 20 minutes to reach the city.
 Due partially to Auburn's close proximity to metro Seattle, Auburn has seen a significant population growth over the years; however homes are still reasonably priced.
-The census taken in 2000 calculated a population of 68,850.
 For over 150 years the city of Auburn has been the setting for farming, industry and a variety of businesses.

 Outdoor activities are popular in the Auburn area for residents and tourists.
 Mt.
 Rainer, Crystal Mountain as well as the Snoqualmie Ski resort are approximately an hour away.
 Residents and visitors enjoy using the biking and walking trails in the area.
 The city offers over 30 parks and three quality golf courses.
 The nearby rivers provide excellent fishing opportunities.